Agentic Coding Has No Floor

 Vibe coding is the version where you fully trust the agent, don’t read or only skim the code, and ship.
 Agentic coding is the version where you still read every diff, but the line between the two is a convention that decays when you’re tired, when the diff is large, or when you’re four hours in and the feature is almost done.
 So I’m treating vibe coding here as the failure mode of agentic coding rather than a separate thing (the disciplined version comes with its own skill atrophy issue either way).

-This is structural, not behavioral.
-Coding agents have no equivalent of the source/generated-output boundary a compiler gives us: prompt, code, tests, and previous agent output are all editable and all treated as input.
-The fix has to come from the harness vendors.
-The missing primitive isn’t another instruction file: it’s a harness-enforced protected region the agent can read but can’t rewrite without an explicit human unlock.
-Until they ship it, the workarounds are unsatisfying.
+The issue is structural, since coding agents have no equivalent of the source/generated-output boundary that a compiler gives us, and so prompt, code, tests, and previous agent output are all editable and all treated as input.
+The fix has to come from the harness vendors, in the form of a protected region the agent can read but can’t rewrite without an explicit human unlock, because another instruction file isn’t going to cut it.
+Until they ship the real thing, the workarounds are all a bit unsatisfying.

 It’s tempting to read this as a problem that only kicks in once you have a real team or a serious codebase, but even the vendors selling these agents are starting to see its limits.
 From a recent interview: